1950 Atlantic hurricane season: Storm names

+The Joint Army/Navy Phonetic Alphabet was used to name cyclones that attained at least tropical storm status in the North Atlantic in 1950.
+This was the first season in which tropical storms in the basin were officially given names.

 Season effects

-This is a table of all the storms that have formed in the 1950 Atlantic hurricane season.
-It includes their duration, names, landfall(s), denoted in parentheses, damages, and death totals.
+This is a table of all of the storms that formed in the 1950 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in 1950 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1950 USD.